Jcitizen23/Jcitizen23/README.md

 - 👋 Hi, I’m Jahi Citizen
-- 👀 I’m interested in finding an entry level tech/developer job.
-I'm very flexible and open to a variety of related positions.
+- 👀 I’m interested in finding my next developer role.
-- 🌱 I’m currently learning AWS Cloud Data Analytics and Development.
-I'm also studying to take my AWS Certified Cloud Practitioner exam.
+- 🌱 I’m currently working on a startup business and enhancing my skills via certifications and DSA practice.
-- 💞️ I’m looking to collaborate on game and web development projects
+- 💻 I’m looking to collaborate on game and web development projects
 - 📫 How to reach me: 786-523-5512 or jcitizen223@gmail.com

 <!---